 Carson City is a larger medium-sized city located in the state of Nevada.
 With a population of 54,742 people and 17 constituent neighborhoods, Carson City is the sixth largest community in Nevada.

 Carson City is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Carson City is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Carson City who work in office and administrative support (15.74%), sales jobs (9.77%), and management occupations (9.56%).
+There are especially a lot of people living in Carson City who work in office and administrative support (15.21%), management occupations (10.49%), and sales jobs (8.86%).

 Also of interest is that Carson City has more people living here who work in computers and math than 95% of the places in the US.

 The most common language spoken in Carson City is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and Vietnamese.